 News writer: Joyce Tai

-City University of Hong Kong and KEEP (Knowledge and Education Exchange Platform) team co-organized a seminar on 13 November, 2015 at the University’s Kowloon Tong Campus to exchange ideas on online education platform and learning through gamification.
+City University of Hong Kong and KEEP (Knowledge and Education Exchange Platform) team co-organized a seminar on 13 November 2015 at the University’s Kowloon Tong Campus to exchange ideas on the online education platform and learning through gamification.

 KEEP Project by Prof. Irwin King and KEEP team

 The seminar began with the introduction to the KEEP innovative applications.
 Professor Irwin King, the Principal Investigator of KEEP Project, highlighted the importance of applying online education resources in tertiary education.
 With this vision, the KEEP team created the e-learning applications for educators to design their own courses with all demonstrating and assessing elements.
 The designed courses can be promoted globally by the KEEP platform.
 The course-creating procedures were demonstrated by the KEEP team with the four major functional modules of KEEP, namely KEEPSearch, KEEPCourse, KEEPCatalog and KEEPoll and also edore, the co-branding partner of KEEP.
 Going forward, the KEEP team will provide users with more advanced technology and products in the fields of analytics, gaming, social networks and mobile technology.

 E-Learning courses through gamification by Dr. Ron Kwok